Posts

 Showing posts from August, 2025

-Every time I look at my body It’s as if it’s the first time There are new lines, new spots I don't recognise It’s strange, being a stranger to yourself Alien to your skin Entire parts of me, hidden for others to find The lines of my back like a map I can never read, Remind me that this is just a vessel Carrying far more important cargo A vehicle I traverse through time with Soft, changing, impermanent
+Every time I look at my body It’s as if it’s the first time There are new lines, new spots I don't recognise It’s strange, being a stranger to yourself Alien to your skin Entire parts of me hidden, for others to find Wanting or wonderful The lines of my back are like a map I can never read, Reminding me that this is just a vessel Carrying far more precious cargo, A vehicle I traverse through time with Soft, changing, impermanent

 Behind the Poem: Workless

 Today I'd like to revisit a poem I wrote a few years ago, titled Workless .
-I wrote it when I was 22 years old, when I was lost and confused – I had no idea what to do with my life.
+I wrote it when I was 22 years old.
+I was lost and confused – I had no idea what to do with my life.
 I looked all around me and projected my fears onto others...
-Thinking how I was terrified to become like them, with broken dreams and diverted plans.
+Thinking of how terrified I was to become like them, with broken dreams and diverted plans.
 I was so afraid of falling short of my aspirations, that I saw failure everywhere I went.
 Now I understand... that no one who gets up every single day and commits to any job or pursuit (no matter how small) could ever be considered a 'failure'.
 As you grow older, your dreams change and evolve, just as you do.
 Not to mention, life has a habit of getting in the way.
 I've come to understand that success is about trying and learning, and revising what you thought was right for you.
-In the poem, I was referring to the sorrow one feels when they're not where they wanted or planned to be.
-It's a normal and relatable human experience.
+In the poem, I was referring to the sorrow one feels when they're not where they wanted or planned to be – which is a normal and relatable human experience.
 But I...